Mike Farrell: Early career

-In the early 1970s, Farrell guest starred in the television western drama Bonanza and did a number of commercials as a spokesman for Maytag dryers and Plymouth automobiles among other products.
+In the early 1970s, Farrell guest-starred in the television Western drama Bonanza and did a number of commercials as a spokesman for Standard Oil of Indiana (later Amoco), Maytag dryers, Butter-Nut coffee, and Plymouth automobiles, among other products.

 M*A*S*H (1975–83) and later roles

-Farrell's big break came in 1975 when Wayne Rogers departed M*A*S*H at the end of the third season.
+Farrell's big break came in 1975 when Wayne Rogers departed M*A*S*H between the third and fourth season.
 Farrell was recruited for the newly created role of B.J.
-Hunnicutt, along with series lead Harry Morgan, who replaced McLean Stevenson, also at the end of the third season.
-Morgan had appeared as General Bartford Hamilton Steele in the season-three episode "The General Flipped at Dawn" (for which he won an Emmy Award for Best Guest Role in a Primetime Comedy Series).
-Farrell stayed with the series for its remaining eight years on the air.
+Hunnicutt, along with series lead Harry Morgan, who was already signed to replace McLean Stevenson for the fourth season.
+Farrell won the part of B.J. over two other finalists for the role, Alan Fudge and James Cromwell (both of whom guest-starred in the series subsequently).
+Farrell stayed with M*A*S*H for its remaining eight years on the air.
 During that time, he wrote five episodes and directed four.
+Farrell's then-wife, actress Judy Farrell, appeared eight times in the series as Nurse Able.

 Since M*A*S*H, Farrell has guest-starred in Murder, She Wrote; Justice League; Desperate Housewives; and many others.
 Farrell voiced Jonathan Kent in Superman: The Animated Series (1996) with wife Shelley Fabares voicing Martha Kent.

 Farrell hosted several National Geographic Presents specials and starred in a number of television films, including 1983's Memorial Day, which he co-produced.
 He did two one-man shows: JFK, a One Man Show for PBS and, on stage, a national tour of David W. Rintels' play Clarence Darrow.

 In 1985, Farrell partnered with film and television producer Marvin Minoff to create Farrell/Minoff Productions, a production company.
-Together, Farrell and Minoff produced numerous television movies.
+Together, Farrell and Minoff produced numerous television films.
 In 1986, the company had signed a deal with The Walt Disney Studios wherein the Farrell/Minoff company would develop motion pictures and television properties.

-Farrell and Minoff executive produced Dominick and Eugene, a 1988 Orion Pictures film that earned actor Tom Hulce a Golden Globe nomination for best actor.
-The pair also produced 1998's Patch Adams starring Robin Williams.
+Farrell and Minoff executive-produced Dominick and Eugene, a 1988 Orion Pictures film that earned actor Tom Hulce a Golden Globe nomination for best actor.
+The pair also produced 1998's Patch Adams, starring Robin Williams.
 Farrell and Minoff's partnership lasted more than 25 years until Minoff's death in November 2009.